 where K is the process gain, T is the time constant and finally L is the time delay.
 In the simulations, four different type reduction methods are used.
-In order to compare the performance of transient responses of the different type reduction methods, overshoot, settling time and these two following performance measures are considered:
+In order to compare the performance of transient responses of the different type reduction methods, overshoot, settling time and the integral time absolute error (ITAE) which is defined in the following equation are considered

-i) Integral Absolute Error (IAE) which is defined as
+ITAE = 0∞tr(t)y(t)dt

+where y represents the system output and r represents the reference value.